hemp cultivation overview

 There are 26 different soil classifications in the UK and so many locations will have a unique preparation process to be followed.
 Local knowledge is very useful in this regard.

-Even though hemp grows well at low temperatures, HempFlax (our recommended seed supplier) recommends not seeding the crop too early.
+Even though hemp grows well at low temperatures, HempFlax (one of our recommended seed supplier) recommends not seeding the crop too early.
 Preferably, the soil should have a temperature between 10° and 12° Celsius.
 A week later won’t matter much and is still better than a week too early under poor conditions.
 Seeding early does not automatically lead to a higher stem yield.

 The first two weeks after seeding are crucial for the cultivation.
 Hemp should emerge fast, between 10 and 14 days.
 Then, the crop can easily conquer emerging weeds and the growth is off to a good start.